Plantation Shutter Kits: Product Specifications

 Our plantation shutters are finished with a two-pack polyurethane paint.
 This water-based coating offers excellent weather resistance, light fastness and UV protection, is environmentally friendly and complies with international standards.Order Free Samples

 Using the Plantation Shutter Layout Chart, select your layout option.
-Under each layout option is a diagram demonstrating how to measure for your individual panel widths and T-Posts.Example - Layout "D" selected
+Under each layout option is a diagram demonstrating how to measure for your chosen shutter, including T-Posts (if applicable).Example - Layout "D" selected

 - Measuring T-post location: measure from the inside edge of the window frame to the centre of where the T-post will sit.